We use cookies to operate this website, improve usability, personalize your experience, and improve our marketing. Privacy Policy.

 Most of my expertise is in software and the engineering side of data science, ML, and AI, where I focus on Natural Language Processing, data engineering, and information retrieval.

-I hold a Bachelor's degree in Mathematics from Framingham State University, with a minor in Computer Science and Chinese.
-As I've enrolled in many online courses I've reviewed for LDS, I've accrued many skills in data science, ML, and AI.
+I hold a Bachelor's degree from a small state university, where I majored in Mathematics and minored in Computer Science.
+As I've enrolled in the many online courses I've reviewed for LDS, I've accrued many skills in data science, ML, and AI.

 I'm usually working on a software or data science side project.
 Here are a few past and present examples: